-The lease contains escalating payments during the lease period.
-Upon execution of this lease agreement, the Company prepaid one month of rent and a security deposit, one of which will be held in escrow and credited at the termination of the lease and the other of which will be applied to the first month's rent.
+The Office Lease contains escalating payments during the lease period.
+Upon execution of the Office Lease, the Company prepaid one month of rent and a security deposit, one of which will be held in escrow and credited at the termination of the lease and the other of which will be applied to the first month's rent.

-As of June 30, 2022, a security deposit of approximately \$25,000 was included in prepaid expenses and other current assets on the Company's condensed consolidated balance sheet related to the Office Lease.
+As of September 30, 2022, a security deposit of approximately \$25,000 was included in prepaid expenses and other current assets on the Company's condensed consolidated balance sheet related to the Office Lease.

-Future minimum lease payments under these leases at June 30, 2022 are as follows:
+Future minimum lease payments under these leases at September 30, 2022, are presented by calendar year as follows: